 Smithfield Market and Cooked Food Centre, 2/F, Smithfield Municipal Services Building, 12K Smithfield, Kennedy Town, Hong Kong

 Though Kennedy Town is full of restaurants serving up just about any food you may fancy, Sun Hing is where to go for local delights.
 It can be difficult to get a seat, but the dim sum here is worth it – we can’t get enough of the steamed custard buns!

-Sassy tip: This place is open famously only from 3am-4pm daily, so is our top choice for a late-night (read: early morning!), bite after one too many beers.
+Sassy Tip: This place is famously only open from 3:30am to 4pm daily, so it’s our top choice for a late-night (read: early morning!) bite after one too many beers.